sarahlehman/smalltownkitten/content/post/name-age-status.md

 sleeping around.
-Word will spread fast about my promiscuity because everyone in my grade just got a cell phone and kids are starting to text message and it’s so exciting to send a text that kids are just typing ‘Hi’ or ‘Sup’ and sending it off into the ether, so can you imagine how many forwards *this* news would get?!?!!
+Word will spread fast about my promiscuity because everyone in my grade just got a cell phone and kids are starting to text message and it’s so exciting to send a text that kids are just typing ‘Hi’ or ‘Sup’ and sending it off into the ether, so can you imagine how many forwards *this* news would get?\!?\!\!
 Your call, Grandmom.”

 **Age.** I think I gave away my age by using the name Jake.
 I don’t know many Jakes who are over 40 years of age in the same way I don’t know